ese-msc/c-primer/running.md

 Linux users are likely to find C compilers are either installed by default on most desktop distributions, or readily installable via the system package manager.
 Given the wide range of distributions in use, we can't hope to cover all of them, but for some of the more popular ones:

-- On Ubuntu/Debian, use `sudo apt install `
+- On Ubuntu/Debian (including WSL), use `sudo apt install build-essential`
-- On Arch Linux, use `sudo pacman -S`
+- On Arch Linux, use `sudo pacman -S gcc`
 - On Red Hat/Fedora use `sudo yum install devtoolset-8`

 Once installed,  you can confirm that things work by running the following command in a terminal: